coderefinery/installation/pycharm.md

 # PyCharm

-PyCharm is a Python IDE for Professional/Scientific/Educational developers and contains plenty of must-have features.
+PyCharm is a Python integrated development environment (IDE) for Professional/Scientific/Educational developers and contains plenty of must-have features.

+The installation of PyCharm is optional.
+If you are not a Python developer or are not interested in installing a Python IDE, you can skip the installation and take the session as a demo.
+If you install it, you will be able to follow the session by testing things out on your computer during the session.

 ## Installation on Linux, Mac OS X, and Windows